CodandoTV/popcorn-guineapig/docs/2-existing-rules.md

 }
 ```

 In this case, all util modules (e.g. `:util:media`, `:util:camera`, and others) should be free of any dependencies.
-This rule is useful if you want to make sure your modules are free of any dependencies.

 ## PopcornGuineaPigRule